I want to write articles I would want to read if I was in YOUR shoes.

 Comments from readers energize me.
 Maintaining a blog can feel like you’re writing articles for no one at times.
 Crickets chirp in between posts.

 Keep in mind, I am not a formally trained writer, so cut me some slack on my grammar.
 I may mix in some slang, vulgarity or go informal.
-I use far too many filler words, a bad habit I am working to correct.
-Ease up people.
+I use far too many filler words, a bad habit I know.

 Safety first people…